 A lot of work goes into each and every sugar cookie that I make!
-And since I often share the how-to process of each cookie design in my Kookievision series on YouTube, I wanted to give you a good basic rolled sugar cookie and royal icing recipe so that you can follow along!
+And since I often share the how-to process of each cookie design in my Kookievision series on YouTube, I wanted to give you a good no-fail basic rolled sugar cookie and royal icing recipe so that you can follow along!
 I've got your back.

 Helpful Hints: Sugar Cookies

 * SALT: I like to use salted butter - I feel like the salt balances out the sweetness very nicely.
 If you'd like to cut down on salt, use unsalted butter or omit the salt in the recipe, altogether.

-* FLAVOURING: My favourite flavouring to use is vanilla bean paste, a freshly scraped vanilla bean, vanilla extract, lemon emulsion, orange emulsion, almond extract, or a combination of these.
+* FLAVOURING: My favourite flavourings to use are vanilla bean paste, a freshly scraped vanilla bean, vanilla extract, lemon emulsion, orange emulsion, almond extract, or a combination of these.
 Fresh grated orange zest is really nice, too!
 Experiment with different extracts, emulsions, and other flavouring combinations.

-* THICKNESS: Silicon dough rails are very helpful for getting a consistent thickness.
-I use Rose Levy Beranbaum's "Fast Tracks" dough rails, as all three sizes stacked on top of eachother are just under 1/4" thick.
+* THICKNESS: Dough rails are very helpful for getting a consistent thickness.
+I use Rose Levy Beranbaum's "Fast Tracks" dough rails, as all three sizes stacked on top of eachother are just under 1/2" thick.
 You can also buy rolling pins with thickness ridges built into the sides.
 Some people prefer a 1/4" cookie, some prefer 1/2", and some prefer somewhere in the middle at about 3/8".
 I used to roll mine 1/4" thick, but after giving 3/8" a shot one day, I loved it a lot more!